david-pfx/PuzzleScriptNext/README.md

 Recent new features include the following.
 For detail see the documentation.
 * Level branching based on a LINK command, and a test program showing how it can be used.
 * A new debugging command `log`, which writes a message to the console.
-* The menus now more distinctively identify this is PuzzleScript Next.
+* The menus now more distinctively identify this as PuzzleScript Next.

 Several other bugs have already been fixed.
 * Inline expansion of rules referring to the absence of an object by a relative reference now works correctly.